Charlie Furbush: Pitching style

-Furbush throws a steady mix of five pitches.
-He leads with a four-seam fastball in the 88–93 mph range, and he has a sinker with similar speed that he throws mostly to right-handed hitters.
-His main off-speed pitch to lefties is a curveball at 76–79 mph, although he also likes to mix in a slider at 80–85 mph.
-Against righties, Furbush usually drops the slider in favor of an 80–84 mph changeup.
-Against hitters from both sides of the plate, Furbush relies heavily on his curveball in 2-strike counts.
+Furbush threw a steady mix of five pitches in his career.
+He led off with a four-seam fastball in the 88–93 mph range, and he had a sinker with similar speed that he threw mostly to right-handed hitters.
+His main off-speed pitch to lefties was a curveball at 76–79 mph, although he also liked to mix in a slider at 80–85 mph.
+Against righties, Furbush usually dropped the slider in favor of an 80–84 mph changeup.
+Against hitters from both sides of the plate, Furbush relied heavily on his curveball in 2-strike counts.